-The three bridges complex is located in the northern outskirts of Milan and apart from an important infrastructure for the city it represents an iconic view being almost the threshold to the site that would accomodate the globally known event of EXPO 2015.
-Therefore, the lighting project and the resulting nightscape was a crucial image for Milan’s effort being the protagonista round the world.
+The lighting project of the EXPO Bridge in Rho designed by Antonio Citterio Patricia Viel architects has been a great challenge due to its unique scale.
+The three bridges complex is located in the northern outskirts of Milan and apart from an important infrastructure for the city it represents an iconic view being almost the threshold to the site that would accommodate the globally known event of EXPO 2015.
+Therefore, the lighting project and the resulting nightscape was a crucial image for Milan’s effort being the protagonist around the world.

-The idea for illuminating such a sculptural bridge was based on underlining the underlying architect’s intention: revealing at night time the clean and sleek geometry of the bridge giving out a seemingly eery, light and effortless image.
+The idea for illuminating such a sculptural bridge was based on underlining the original architect’s intention: revealing at night time the clean and slender geometry of the bridge giving out a seemingly eery, light and effortless image.

-For concealing the fittings, they were integrated in the bridges base basin and inside the handrail of the bridge.
-The result also in daytime view was an architectural infrastructure without visible lighting fittings becoming a luminous ribbon at night.
+On the other hand, in order to conceal the fittings, they were integrated in the base basin and inside the handrail of each bridge.
+The result also in daytime view was an architectural infrastructure without visible lighting fittings that at night would become a luminous ribbon.

-The selection of the light sources was thought in order to reduce the maintenance requirements for relamping and of course due to the necessary light levels, sustainability was also a major factor, leading to the selection of LED technology.
+The selection of the light sources was driven by the intention to reduce the maintenance requirements.
+Also, the significantly high luminance led to high power load requirements, while sustainability was also a major factor.
+This led to the selection of LED technology.
 Various mockups were made and a lot of samples had been tested in order to identify the correct balance between the effects along the arch ensuring also the quality of light.

-Illuminating such a big scale architectural feature had been demanding but also extremely rewarding since even after the EXPO event, this magic night image is still the threshold to Milan at a territorial scale.
+Illuminating such a big scale architectural feature had been demanding but also extremely rewarding since even after the EXPO event, this magic night image being the threshold of Milan at a territorial scale.